jorgenhw/methods-4-course/README.md

 ## Overview

 This course wraps up the series of methods courses.
 We look at modelling from a birds-eye view, introducing advanced concepts and revisiting methods introduced in earlier courses from a comprehensive Bayesian perspective.
-We introduce causal reasoning using directed acyclic graphs (DAGs), mixture models, Gaussian processes, learn to deal with measurement error and missing data; and we revisit regression modelling, generalized linear models, multilevel modelling, Markov chain Monte Carlo sampling, learning to implement them using probabilistic programming.
+We introduce causal reasoning using 8 (DAGs), mixture models, Gaussian processes, learn to deal with measurement error and missing data; and we revisit regression modelling, generalized linear models, multilevel modelling, Markov chain Monte Carlo sampling, learning to implement them using probabilistic programming.

 ## Materials and Literature